Charleston Water Quality at a Glance

 PFAS Compounds

-Source: Industrial processes, firefighting foams, and consumer products that may contaminate source waters, particularly in areas with historical industrial activity
+Source: Industrial processes, firefighting foams, and consumer products that may contaminate source waters, particularly significant in Charleston area with high levels found in local marine life and groundwater near Joint Base Charleston

 Health Effects: Potential links to increased cholesterol levels, changes in liver enzymes, small decreases in infant birth weights, and increased risk of certain cancers with long-term exposure to high levels